Human sexual activity: Bisexuality and pansexuality

 People who have a romantic or sexual attraction to both sexes are referred to as bisexual.
 People who have a distinct but not exclusive preference for one sex/gender over the other may also identify themselves as bisexual.
 Like gay and lesbian individuals, bisexual people who pretend to be heterosexual are often referred to as being closeted.

 Pansexuality (also referred to as omnisexuality) may or may not be subsumed under bisexuality, with some sources stating that bisexuality encompasses sexual or romantic attraction to all gender identities.
 Pansexuality is characterized by the potential for aesthetic attraction, romantic love, or sexual desire towards people without regard for their gender identity or biological sex.
 Some pansexuals suggest that they are gender-blind; that gender and sex are insignificant or irrelevant in determining whether they will be sexually attracted to others.
 As defined in the Oxford English Dictionary, pansexuality "encompasses all kinds of sexuality; not limited or inhibited in sexual choice with regards to gender or practice".

+Avoidance of inbreeding

+Although the main adaptive function of human sexual activity is reproduction, human sexual activity also includes the adaptive constraint of avoiding close inbreeding, since inbreeding can have deleterious effects on progeny.
+Charles Darwin, who was married to his first cousin Emma Wedgwood, considered that the ill health that plagued his family was a consequence of inbreeding.
+In general, inbreeding between individuals who are closely genetically related leads to the expression of deleterious recessive mutations.
+The avoidance of inbreeding as a constraint on human sexual activity is apparent in the near universal cultural inhibitions in human societies of sexual activity between closely related individuals.
+Human outcrossing sexual activity provides the adaptive benefit of the masking of expression of deleterious recessive mutations.